GRAVITATIONAL PHYSICS

 Pioneer and Voyager trajectories up to 1992

-Since about 1980 evidence has been accumulating for what has become known as the Pioneer anomaly.
-This evidence was first brought to light and, has subsequently been analyzed, by John Anderson (Pioneer 10 Principal Investigator for Celestial Mechanics) and his colleagues at the Jet Propulsion Laboratory in Pasadena.
-Their first published results appeared in 1998; 1 these prompted a number of articles in publications such as Scientific American (December 1998 issue) and Newsweek magazine (Oct.
-4, 1999 issue) which brought the phenomenon to widespread public attention.
+From about 1980 on, evidence began to accumulate for what became known as the Pioneer anomaly.
+This evidence was first brought to light and, was subsequently analyzed, by John Anderson (Pioneer 10 Principal Investigator for Celestial Mechanics) and his colleagues at the Jet Propulsion Laboratory in Pasadena.
+Their first published results appeared in 1998; 1 these prompted a number of articles in publications such as Scientific American (December 1998 issue) and Newsweek magazine (4 October 1999 issue) which brought the phenomenon to widespread public attention.
 Anderson and coworkers wrote a second paper, which appeared in 2002, discussing the anomaly further.2

-The JPL team pointed to data from the Ulysses and Galileo spacecraft which suggest a similar effect may be at work on these probes.
-However, it has been hard to draw firm conclusions in the case of Ulysses and Galileo partly because they have not travelled as far from the Sun as have Pioneers 10 and 11.
-The Voyager 1 and Voyager 2 spacecraft, which have now gone even further from the Sun than the Pioneers, are not a helpful as might be expected in contributing to the investigation of the Pioneer anomaly because of the way in which they are stabilized.
+The JPL team pointed to data from the Ulysses and Galileo spacecraft which suggested that a similar effect might be at work on these probes.
+However, it was hard to draw firm conclusions in the case of Ulysses and Galileo partly because they hadn't traveled as far from the Sun as had Pioneers 10 and 11.
+The Voyager 1 and Voyager 2 spacecraft, which had now gone even further from the Sun than the Pioneers, weren't a helpful as might have been expected in contributing to the investigation of the Pioneer anomaly because of the way in which they are stabilized.
 Unlike the Pioneers, which are spin-stabilized, the Voyagers have what is known as three-axis stabilization.
 This results in an greater uncertainty in the spacecrafts' theoretical positions.
-The uncertainty is sufficiently high as to mask any deceleration similar in magnitude to that seen in the Pioneer probes.
+The uncertainty was great enough to mask any deceleration similar in magnitude to that seen in the Pioneer probes.

 Possible explanations

-A variety of possible causes of the Pioneer anomaly have been considered, ranging from the mundane to the exotic.
-These include:
+A variety of possible causes of the Pioneer anomaly were considered, ranging from the mundane to the exotic.
+These included:

 • observational errors, including measurement and computational errors, in deriving the acceleration